cpaterno/csc-212-s18/lab-08/README.md

 ## Using vtest

-If you open vtest, you will notice that is a script that compiles main.cc and then runs the outputed program with arguments.
+If you open vtest, you will notice that is a script that compiles main.cc and then runs the outputted program with arguments.
 The argmuents are a counter that iterates up to 11.
 In main.cc, there is a switch case statement that will test different implemented features of your dynamic arrays depending on the argument.

 Learning how to use scripts will make your life a lot easier in the future since they allow easy and simple automation.